cpq/bare-metal-programming-guide/README.md

 Some registers are not mapped to the MCU peripherals, but they are mapped to the ARM CPU configuration and control.
-For example, there is a "Reset at clock control" unit, described in section 6 of the datasheet.
+For example, there is a "Reset at clock control" unit (RCC), described in section 6 of the datasheet.
 It describes registers that allow to set systems clock and other things.

 ## Human-readable peripherals programming